 My ego dictated that I hear everything: know everything: so that I was in control and would not be made a fool of again; and I nearly drove myself insane trying to do it.
 Read here

-As I started to get stronger I got promoted and earned more money (because sorry but the reality is still there irrespective of our grief), regained confidence in myself; I did truly find myself; but as I did so I became acutely aware that as a result there was a high possibility that I may leave Rich behind; and I was afraid of that.
+As I started to get stronger I got promoted and earned more money (because sorry but the reality is still there irrespective of our grief), regained confidence in myself; I did truly find myself; but as I did so, I became acutely aware that as a result there was a high possibility that I may leave Danny behind; and I was afraid of that.

 I put coping mechanisms into place, but a lot of the mechanisms I had used in the past were not working and it was driving me insane.
 Little boxes

 So I had to change my coping mechanisms, in fact I had to learn to stop being so stubborn and accept where I was, it was what it was.

 I listened to music, and it saved my life.
 I have a playlist at the end of my book.

 I started to keep a journal, mainly because I thought that Danny was an arsehole.
 But I was afraid of what that journal would show me: because once you have written it down you can’t take it back: it was how I felt it was there in black and white.